 The course numbering system used at CU Denver identifies the class standing required for enrollment.
 Students are expected to take 1000-level courses in their freshman year, 2000-level courses in their sophomore year, 3000-level courses in their junior year and 4000-level courses in their senior year.
 Courses at the 5000 and 6000 level are restricted to master’s-level business students, and courses at the 7000 level are restricted to PhD students.

-Students may add courses to their original schedule through the census date (first 12 days of the fall or spring regular semester; first eight days of the fall or spring semester – 8 week sessions and the summer session).
+Per the university academic calendar, students may add courses to their original schedule through the census date (first 16 days of the fall or spring regular semester; first eight days of the fall or spring semester – 8 week sessions and the summer session).
+The Business School may reduce this time frame for all, or specific, courses to ensure academic success in our curriculum.
 Instructor and Dean’s signature is required to add a business course after census date for regular semester.
 No option to add a course after census date for 8-week session courses.

-Students may drop a course through the census date (first 12 days of regular semester) and it will not appear on the transcript.
+Students may drop a course through the census date (first 16 days of regular semester and the first 8 days for an 8-week course) and it will not appear on the transcript and tuition will be refunded.
 After census, and through the 10th week of a regular semester a student who wishes to drop a course may do so through the student portal without instructor or dean signatures.
 The course and a grade of W will appear on the transcript.
+There will be no tuition refund for courses dropped after Census.
 Beginning the 11th week of a regular semester, a student who wishes to drop must obtain written approval from both the instructor and assistant dean or designate.
 The course and a grade of W will appear on the transcript and full tuition is charged.
 In order to drop after the 10th week, it will also be necessary to document circumstances beyond a student’s control and complete the appropriate late withdrawal petition form.
 Any student who is failing a class will not be allowed to drop simply because of their grade.
 See the academic calendar for deadlines and costs involved and for drop information for other terms.
 Contact the advising offices for the forms needed to drop after the 10th week of the regular semester terms.

 For 8-week courses: